wheaney/social-freedom/README.md

     * Update profile updated SNS topic subscription above, based on account prefs

 ## User accounts, 1 AWS account per user
 User owns their AWS account, which includes all their posts and uploads, and they are responsible for providing their own payment information.
 Account usage should be designed to take advantage of AWS Free Tier to the extent possible, ideally costing users less than $1 per month.
-ElasticSearch is cost prohibitive after 12 months, so the ideal infrastructure won't rely on it; preferring Amazon Aurora for any storage that needs to support querying and returning multiple rows.

-Aurora offers an interesting challenge if we choose to allow friend accounts direct read access to the database tables, and insert access for creating posts comments:
-* What if I want to create a post that only some subset of my friends can see?
-* We want friends to be able to edit their own posts on your page (if friend-created posts are a thing), but not any other posts.
-* We want to be able to rate-limit insertions/updates from other users, so someone can't maliciously create a million DB entries and spike up your AWS costs.

-Possible solutions:
-* Utilize DB views to enforce read-permissions (different views for different groups)
-* Disallow direct DB connections from friend accounts, instead create an API backed by Lambdas that can query the database.
-Lambda is an another cost in addition to DB queries so we'd want these functions to do simple SQL generation with qualifiers for filtering by permissions.
-  * API Gateway usage plans would allow for throttling of write requests
-* Don't allow direct posts to another account, instead users may "tag" their friends in posts and also update tagged posts.
-This allows for these posts/updates to propagate to another account via an existing mechanism from media posts.
-But it doesn't solve the need for throttling (the SNS subscription lambdas could enforce this themselves, though).

 Some costs to a user may be the result of someone else's actions, such as when a follower views their posts or media, or updates to a followed account results in updates to their news feed index.
 It would probably be encouraged that users set a spending cap on their account to limit any chance of unexpected runaway costs.

-* Aurora table of news feed entries
+* DynamoDB table containing news feed entries
   * Entries are essentially updates from all subscription topics
-  * Aurora is ~$0.11 per GB stored monthly, but someone with lots of follows/friends may accumulate a lot of data here, a couple options:
-    * We periodically drop entries older then X days
+  * We'd want to use a sort key here that's auto-incrementing, this would allow us to use the Query action to grab the last X entries in descending order to build the news feed
+  * Since we'd be relying on a sort key here to make the Query operation feasible, the primary key would probably need to be a hardcoded value.
+Since all news feed entries would share this hardcoded primary key, there's no reason we couldn't share this Dynamo table with others that have this same usage pattern (like posts and post comments).
+    * One possible reason to have this in its own table is ease of access control, since the policy on these entries would never allow access outside this account
-    * Alternatively, archive them to S3
+* S3 object containing friends/follows
-* Aurora table of follows/friends
+  * Simple list of account IDs
-  * Could minimally just be account IDs, but may also cache some critical profile data (e.g. name)
-    * If it's as simple as just account IDs, could just be a file in S3, but since we'll already have Aurora tables, the data storage for this would be negligible -- no chance to increase costs, so we may as well put it here.
 * S3 bucket(s) for images/video
   * CloudFront (optional for images?
 Required for video)
   * Auto-publishes to SNS topics for object creation events